vatsal70/flight_estimator_app_django/README.md

 The classical machine learning tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and Model Testing.
 Try out different machine learning algorithms that’s best fit for the above case.
-<li> Data Exploration     : I started exploring dataset using pandas,numpy,matplotlib and seaborn. </li>
+<li> Data Exploration        : I explored the  dataset using pandas, numpy, matplotlib and seaborn.</li>
-<li> Data visualization   : Ploted graphs to get insights about dependend and independed variables. </li>
+<li> Data Visualization      : Plotted the graphs using the matlplotib and seaborn library to get the insights.</li>
-<li> Feature Engineering  :  Removed missing values and created new features as per insights.</li>
+<li> Feature Engineering     :  Removed all the NA values from the dataset and converted the categorial data to the desired type.</li>
-<li> Model Selection I    :  1.
-Tested all base models to check the base accuracy.
+<li> Model Selection         :  1.
+Tested different models and algrithms to check the accuracy of models.
-                             2. Also ploted residual plot to check whether a model is a good fit or not.</li>
+                                2. Plotted graph for the difference of (y_test - y_pred).</li>
-<li> Model Selection II   :  Performed Hyperparameter tuning using gridsearchCV and randomizedSearchCV.</li>
+<li> Hyperparameter Tuning   :  Performed Hyperparameter tuning using RandomizedSearchCV.</li>
 <li> Pickle File             :  Selected model as per best accuracy and created pickle file using joblib .</li>
-<li> Webpage & deployment :  Created a webform that takes all the necessary inputs from user and shows output.
+<li> Web-Application         :  1.
+Created a Django Web Application which takes neccessary inputs and predicts the price.
+                                2. It also stores the data into the database which can only be accessed by superuser.</li>
-                                After that I have deployed project on heroku and Microsoft Azure</li></pre>
+<li>Deployment               :  I have deployed project on heroku.</li>

+# Deployed Project #
+<a href="https://flight-estimator-django.herokuapp.com/" name="section_name">https://flight-estimator-django.herokuapp.com</a>